smeets/cff/README.md

 These are some of the underlying questions and thoughts this article aims to answer and discuss.
 As with many other things, there isn't a 100%-always-guaranteed-perfectly-correct-forever-and-ever answer.
 Obfuscation as a solution, however, is often frowned upon and it is hard to argue that it is implemented for the benefit of the consumer/end user.
 Instead, obfuscation is one of the tools business can use to protect their intellectual property (IP), and, depending on the implementation, may even result in a worse experience for the consumer/end user.
 While the specific reasonings why obfuscation is used are unknown to me, the general principle is clear: *to protect the product in a hostile environment*.

  > So what is this hostile environment, you ask?
-It is your phone, your computer, the wireless network in your home, the wonderful thing we call the internet.
+It is your phone, your computer, the wireless network in your home, the wonderful thing we call the internet, the servers that power your services.
 Generally, it is all the environments which the company does not fully control.
 One example are games running on your phone, console or computer.
 Big game publishers are using varying forms of digital rights management (DRM) software to protect their game (IP) against crackers and piracy.

+To make some discussions easier and more informative these environments will be separated into *phone*, *pc* and *servers*.
+A short overview of protective measures and known attacks will be presented for each one of these environments.

 Layout of this document.